Fenway Hotel: Cottage

 The house has 5 bedrooms and 4.5 baths.
 There are three bedrooms on the first floor; each bedroom has a private bath.

-Servants quarters were located on the second floor where there are two bedrooms and a shared bathroom.
+Servants' quarters were located on the second floor where there are two bedrooms and a shared bathroom.

-Call buttons are located in each bedroom and throughout the house which are connected to an annunciator panel in the kitchen.
-The call buttons would be used to summon the servants.
+Call buttons are located in each bedroom and throughout the house, which are connected to an annunciator panel in the kitchen.
+The call buttons could be used to summon the servants.

 Fenway Cottage is adjacent to the Head Office of the Taoist Tai Chi Society of the USA (housed in the old Fenway Hotel), a block from the Pinellas Trail, and two blocks from Dunedin Stadium, the Spring Training home of the Toronto Blue Jays baseball team, as well as their minor league affiliate, the Dunedin Blue Jays.
 John Grant Hubbard Park, a linear park, runs along Edgewater Drive by the water in front of the property.